umr-dbs/vat-docs/src/videos/vat_4_ml.md

 # VAT 4 ML - Creating Training data for a species distribution model

+This workflow is a contribution to the NFDI4Earth conference.

 ## Video

 The video for this use case is coming soon!